I-Mihara/Demultiplex.jl/README.md

 The `execute_demultiplexing` function provides several optional parameters to control the demultiplexing process:

 - **`max_error_rate::Float64`** (default: `0.22`):
   - The maximum allowable error rate when matching sequences to barcodes.
 A lower value increases stringency, allowing fewer mismatches and indels.
+Sequences that exceed this error rate threshold and do not match any barcode will be saved in `unknown.fastq`.

 - **`min_delta::Float64`** (default: `0`):
   - The minimum difference in similarity scores required to classify a sequence.
 This helps in resolving cases where a sequence may match multiple barcodes.
 A larger value increases the threshold, reducing ambiguous classifications.
+Sequences that match multiple barcodes and do not meet this minimum difference will be saved in `ambiguous_classification.fastq`.

 - **`mismatch::Int`** (default: `1`):
   - The penalty score for mismatches during sequence alignment.
 Increasing this value makes the alignment process more stringent by penalizing mismatches more heavily.